arvind-india/IoT-MEAN-dashboard/README.md

 (mongo does not start automatically on boot for most systems)

 ### Developing
-- Run npm install to install server dependencies.
+- Run $ `npm install` to install server dependencies.
-- Run bower install to install front-end dependencies.
+- Run $ `bower install` to install front-end dependencies.
 - Run mongod in a separate terminal window/tab to keep an instance of the MongoDB Daemon running
 - Run gulp serve to start the development server.
 It should automatically open the client in your browser when ready.